kushanst/IBM-Applied-Data-Science-Capstone/README.md

 # IBM-Data-Science-Capstone

-This is a repository containing the work done as part of the IBM Data Science Capstone course on coursera.
+This is a repository containing the work done as part of the IBM Applied Data Science Capstone course on coursera.